|Home · Graduate · Undergraduate · Fellows· Faculty · Events · Publications · Links

 Click here for a link to all of the Medieval Studies department's websites.

 As the original home of the Internet Medieval Sourcebook, designed and maintained by Paul Halsall, the Center has made a significant contribution to the promotion of the study and teaching of medieval Europe.
 Fordham is also home to the French of England web site, a comprehensive bibliography of printed historical sources in Anglo-Norman from the late eleventh to mid-fifteenth centuries, the French of Italy website, which aims to expand awareness of French texts composed and circulated within medieval Italy, the French of Outremer website, which provides a guide to French-language texts and records produced in the Crusader States, and the Medieval Sources Bibliography.
 The Center also hosts The Latin Works of John Wyclif, which makes the Latin theological and philosophical texts of this fourteenth-century reformer and dissenter available in a searchable form.
+The Society for Beneventan Studies website promotes the study of manuscripts containing Beneventan script and related nature.
 Magazine Stacks lists the tables of contents of historical periodicals, Festschriften and collected volumes, largely in German, but also in other languages—English, French and Spanish.
 Fordham publishes Traditio: Studies in Ancient and Medieval Thought, History, and Religion.

 Last modified: May 2013